dawn360/FCND-Motion-Planning/writeup_template.md

 ![Quad Image](./misc/enroute.png)

 ---
+3D motion planning techniques to plan and execute a mission in a complex urban environment!

-# Required Steps for a Passing Submission:
+# Required Steps:
 1. Load the 2.5D map in the colliders.csv file describing the environment.
 2. Discretize the environment into a grid or graph representation.
 3. Define the start and goal locations.